-4. In 2021, the Regulation applied to 479 of the 2,180 return applications made globally (22%).
-This Study considers applications received by Brussels II a States and compares the outcomes in applications from fellow Brussels II a States ('Regulation cases') and those received from non-Brussels II a States ('non-Regulation cases').

-5. In 2021, there was a marginally higher return rate in Regulation cases (43% compared with 40% in non-Regulation cases) which reflects the findings of the of 2015 Study.
+- 4. In 2021, the Regulation applied to 479 of the 2,191 return applications made globally (22%).
+This Study considers applications received by Brussels IIa States and compares the outcomes in applications from fellow Brussels IIa States ('Regulation cases') and those received from non-Brussels IIa States ('non-Regulation cases'). - 5.
+There was a marginally higher return rate in Regulation cases (43% compared with 40% in non-Regulation cases) which reflects the findings of the of 2015 Study.
 However, the Regulation had a minimal impact on court decisions with 55% of Regulation cases decided in court ending in an order for the return of the child compared with 54% for non-Regulation cases.
-In 2015 the findings were 59% and 48%, respectively.

-6. In 2021, the same proportion of Regulation and non-Regulation cases ended in a judicial order refusing return (18%).
-The Regulation did not have a significant impact on the reasons for refusal cited in these cases though Article 13(1)(b) grave risk exception and the child's objections were cited marginally more frequently in Regulation cases than in non-Regulation cases.

-7. Proportionally fewer court decisions in Regulation cases were appealed compared with non-Regulation cases.
-In 2021, 57% of Regulation cases were appealed (109 of the 190 which went to court and where information on appeals was known) compared with 72% of non-Regulation cases (97 out of 134 applications).
-This is in contrast to the 2015 Study which found that the Regulation did not make a significant difference in how Brussels II a States treat applications with regard to appeals (45% of Regulation cases were appealed compared with 43% of non-Regulation cases).
+In 2015 the findings were 59% and 48%, respectively. - 6.
+In 2021, the same proportion of Regulation and non-Regulation cases ended in a judicial order refusing return (18%).
+The Regulation did not have a significant impact on the reasons for refusal cited in these cases though Article 13(1)(b) grave risk exception and the child's objections were cited marginally more frequently in Regulation cases than in non-Regulation cases. - 7.
+Proportionally fewer court decisions in Regulation cases were appealed compared to non-Regulation cases.
+In 2021, 57% of Regulation cases were appealed (109 of the 190 which went to court and where information on appeals was known) compared with 72% of non-Regulation

-&lt;sup>2 Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347/2000.
+Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347/2000.